EOS–07

-EOS–07 (formerly known as Microsat-2B) was an Earth observation satellite developed by the Indian Space Research Organisation (ISRO) and launched during the SSLV-D2 mission, the first successful mission of the SSLV rocket.
+EOS–07 (formerly known as Microsat-2B) was an Indian Earth observation satellite developed by ISRO and launched during the SSLV-D2 mission, the first successful mission of the SSLV rocket.
 It's a minisatellite designed to accommodate new technology payloads in a quick turnaround time.

 Structure and Payloads

 It has a cubical structure consisting of six Honeycomb structures.
 The top and Bottom decks are connected with 4 staggered cross ribs and 4 closing vertical decks.
 The structure includes a Starsensor (mSS), 4π Sunsensor (4πSS), a micro-Inertial Reference Unit (mIRU), and a Magnetometer.
 It has a passive thermal control system with Optical Solar Reflector, Multi-Layer Insulation, Thermal interface material, etc. It has 1N Thrusters (1Nms), 0.02Nm Reaction Wheels, and 20 A.m2 Magnetic Torquers powered by 5 kg of hydrazine fuel.
 The altitude and orbital control system (AOCS) has a pointing accuracy of – 0.1° (3σ) and a drift rate of – 7.5e-4°/s.
 For power generation, it has solar panels that will be deployed using Frangi bolt actuators.
 The panels have a power generation of 357 watts.
 It also has a Li-ion battery of 27.2 Ah capacity.
 The onboard computer has a MIL STD 1553B protocol for interfacing with other subsystems.
 It has a data storage capacity of 32 GB.
 The RF system uses S-Band Telemetry Transmitters, S-Band Telecommand Receiver, and 12-channel SPS.
 It has a 15m location accuracy, 0.15 m/s velocity accuracy and an X-Band Data Transmitter.